HDD installation methodology; cleaning the bore - Part 2

 Following the pilot phase; a reamer is attached to the drill rods (most commonly at the far end of the bore), and pulled back towards the rig following the pilot hole.
 The style of reamer is influenced by the formation type.
 Hard rock requires a different design to sand or clay.
 Having good geotechnical data at the start of the tender process, allows the contractor to purchase the correct tooling, which may have manufacturing and freight lead times to contend with.

-When planning the reaming phase; the speed at which the reamer can travel is related to the volumes of mud being pumped, and rotational speed of the reamer.
-The formation needs to be cut to the appropriate size, and mixed with the drilling fluid, to enable it to flow out of the bore.
+When planning the reaming phase, the speed at which the reamer can travel is related to the volumes of mud being pumped and the reamer's rotational speed.
+The formation needs to be cut to the appropriate size and mixed with the drilling fluid to enable it to flow out of the bore.
 The ratio of fluid to cuttings is determined again by formation type, with some formations requiring higher ratios to allow the fluid and cuttings to flow out.

-During reaming; attention should be given to the mud level in the pits.
-Typically the mud level will be slightly higher than the crown of the bore, to provide hydrostatic pressure, and help stabilise the bore.
-Managing these levels is critical to controlling pressure within the bore, and enabling effective cuttings transport.
+During reaming, attention should be given to the mud level in the pits.
+Typically, the mud level will be slightly higher than the crown of the bore to provide hydrostatic pressure and help stabilise the bore.
+Managing these levels is critical to controlling pressure within the bore and enabling effective cutting transport.

-Pullback speed is normally calculated using proprietary software, or can be based on observing the flow of drilling fluid and cuttings from the bore.
-If the pullback speed is too fast - you run the risk of out drilling the pump.
-This is where the fluid pump rate is not high enough to produce the correct cuttings/drilling fluid ratio, and a slurry like cutting flow.
-The cuttings coming out of the hole will thicken to the point where they will not flow, and borehole pressure will potentially rise, resulting in a frac out.
+Pullback speed is usually calculated using proprietary software or based on observing the flow of drilling fluid and cuttings from the bore.
+If the pullback speed is too fast, you risk not drilling the pump.
+This is where the fluid pump rate is not high enough to produce the correct cuttings/drilling fluid ratio and a slurry-like cutting flow.
+The cuttings coming out of the hole will thicken so they will not flow, and borehole pressure will potentially rise, resulting in a frac out.

-Depending on the final cut size and capability of the drill rig, the ream may be conducted in stages.
-In this situation; barrel stabilisers are normally used in front of the reamer for each reaming pass, to stop the reamer sinking into the bore, and interfering with the alignment.
+Depending on the drill rig's final cut size and capability, the ream may be conducted in stages.
+In this situation, barrel stabilisers are normally used in front of the reamer for each reaming pass to prevent the reamer from sinking into the bore and interfering with the alignment.

 Observing the cuttings flow into the pit can provide information on how successful the reaming is.
-A cuttings flow which has a thin flowing consistency, suspended cuttings and substantial flow - shows the ratio of fluid to cuttings is correct.
-This will normally result in a clean bore.
-A cuttings bed which is too thick to flow, but is rather extruded in a sausage like fashion, indicates the fluid to cuttings ratio is out of balance.
-The bore is at risk of retaining a cuttings bed, being over pressurised, and potentially damaging adjacent services through hydro fracture and heaving.
+A cuttings flow with a thin flowing consistency, suspended cuttings, and substantial flow shows the correct ratio of fluid to cuttings.
+This will generally result in a clean bore.
+A cuttings bed, which is too thick to flow but is rather extruded in a sausage-like fashion, indicates the fluid-to-cuttings ratio is out of balance.
+The bore risks retaining a cuttings bed, over-pressurised, and potentially damaging adjacent services through hydrofracture and heaving.

-During the ream phase the volume of fluid pumped is higher than the pilot phase, however due to the larger hole size the pressure is lower.
+The volume of fluid pumped during the reaming phase is higher than during the pilot phase; however, due to the larger hole size, the pressure is lower.

-In a larger diameter bore; many contractors will use fluid recycling systems, to reuse water and the drilling fluid additives.
-Recycling fluid itself has economic advantages, by enabling the reuse of large volumes of fluid and chemicals.
+In a larger diameter bore, many contractors will use fluid recycling systems to reuse water and drilling fluid additives.
+Recycling fluid itself has economic advantages by enabling the reuse of large volumes of fluid and chemicals.
 It also has environmental advantages by reducing project volumes.

-Recycling fluids incurs maintenance requirements which need to be respected.
-Drilled solids are passing through mechanical equipment, making them get smaller in size and more difficult to process/remove.
-Beneficial chemicals are also being removed out of the system during the process of removing the solids.
-The benefit of having our qualified drilling fluid engineer on site is around regular testing of the fluid, observing changes in real time, and making adjustments to bring the drilling fluid back into specification.
+Recycling fluids incurs maintenance requirements that need to be respected.
+Drilled solids pass through mechanical equipment, making them smaller and more difficult to process/remove.
+Beneficial chemicals are also removed from the system while removing the solids.
+The benefit of having our qualified drilling fluid engineer on site is around regular fluid testing, observing changes in real-time, and making adjustments to bring the drilling fluid back to specification.

 Pipe pull

-Once the contractor is confident the bore is clean, the pipe can be installed.
+The pipe can be installed once the contractor is confident the bore is clean.

-Large diameter pipe can float when it enters the bore, causing friction between the top of the pipe and bore roof.
-This can increase resistance to the pressure the drill is placing on the pipe, damage the pipe, or damage the bore, potentially altering the grade.
+Large-diameter pipe can float when it enters the bore, causing friction between the top of the pipe and the bore roof.
+This can increase resistance to the pressure the drill places on the pipe, damage the pipe, or damage the bore, potentially altering the grade.
 To prevent this, the pipe can be ballasted in.
-Our qualified drilling fluid engineers can calculate a ballast solution, whereby water is pumped into the pipe as it is installed, with the intent of sinking the pipe into the middle of the bore.
+Our qualified drilling fluid engineers can calculate a ballast solution whereby water is pumped into the pipe as it is installed, intending to sink the pipe into the middle of the bore.

 If the bore is clean, the pipe will be installed with very low pullback pressure on the drill.